MJRidder/Ridder-Muziek-Service/README.md

 - Fix: Thank you page styling to match the contact page and allow for new requests

+Sheryl Suggestions:
+- add icon's on the wide/large pages
+- add social media links in the footer
+- dummy phone number in the contact details
+- Add more content/text
+- in readme: make sure to highlight that I first aimed at mobile and added media queries for larger screens to give the pages more depth
+- bug: not working pictures, add the ./ for assests

 PRE-README Intro

 External user’s goal: